jlauemoeller/enzyme/README.md

 #### Iso Resolution

-Isos can be provided at parse time or runtime.
-Runtime isos always take precedence, allowing you to override stored isos:
+Iso definitions can be provided at parse time or runtime.
+Runtime isos always take precedence, allowing you to override isos stored during parsing:

 ```elixir
 # Store iso when creating lens